AmanBhatnagar12/RustEX/README.md

 ------
 ### This is for educational purposes and Work in Progress
 #### Programs and Practicals  which contain programs along with their Explaination
-#### Simple Programs to give you an Idea how to start writing Rust 🦀 Programs 😄
+#### Resources and articles to give you a head start how to write Rust Programs